ori-drs/pronto-distro/README.rst

 Software Overview
 -----------------
 The algorithms are built primarily in C/C++.
-A number of the local dependencies were developed for other robotics projects at MIT.

-The software repository consists of two modules:
+A number of the local dependencies were developed for our robotics projects.
+The software repository consists of two main modules:

 * externals: required modules such as Eigen, octomap and visualization tools
-* pronto: the core estimator library (mav) and an adaptation for the Atlas robot (motion_estimate).
+* pronto: the core estimator library.

 Building the Code
 =================